The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Measurement-Based and Blind Quantum Computation

-The protocol of \cite{mantri2017flow} is distinct from many other BQC proposals in that it considers purely classical communication between client and server.
-At its core, the protocol leverages various properties of gflow and MBQC outlined in \Cref{subsec:MBQC_gflow}, such as the non-uniqueness of gflows existing for a given graph state and the symmetries of measurement projections as in \Cref{eq:XY_angle_adapts}, along with cryptographic primitives such as the use of random bits as one-time pads.
-The protocol parameters consist of a choice of graph $G$ along with a total order on vertices, and a discrete set of angles $\mathcal{A}$ which satisfies the following property:
+In this work, we consider a specific BQC protocol due to Mantri et al. \cite{mantri2017flow} and the remainder of this subsection is devoted to its description.
+This protocol is distinct from many other BQC proposals since it considers purely classical communication between client and server.
+At its core, the protocol leverages properties of gflow and MBQC outlined above, including the non-uniqueness of gflows for a given graph state and the ability to effectively implement a unitary by adapting measurement angles (recall \Cref{eq:XY_angle_adapts}).
+The protocol also uses standard cryptographic primitives such as one-time pads, which are a string of single-use bits drawn at random to obscure the true value of the secret data.

+The protocol parameters consist of a choice of graph $G$, a total order on the vertices of $G$, and a discrete set of angles $\mathcal{A}$ which satisfies the following property:

 All measurements are made in the $XY$-plane (which is no restriction on the universality of the resulting computations - see \cite{mantri2017universality}) and so the above property enforces that $\mathcal{A}$ is closed under the angle transformations given in \Cref{eq:XY_angle_adapts}.
-The specific graph, total order and angle set are agreed upon collectively by both the client and server prior to the commencement of a specific computation.
+The specific graph, total order and angle set are agreed upon by both the client and server prior to the commencement of a specific computation.
 In secret, the client also chooses their desired computation, that is, a list of measurement angles $\boldsymbol{\alpha} \in \mathcal{A}^{n}$ (where $n$ is the number of vertices in $G$) and designated input and output sets $I$ and $O$, a bit-string one-time pad $\boldsymbol{r} \in \mathbb{Z}_{2}^{n}$ uniformly at random, and a gflow compatible with $(G, I, O)$ and the total order.

 One round of computation proceeds as follows: \begin{enumerate} \item The server initialises the graph state $\rho_{G}$. \item For $i = 1, ..., n$ according to the total order, the following sequence is repeated: \begin{enumerate} \item The user reports a measurement angle $\alpha'_{i}$ to the server, where